 To make this Butter Chicken Keto, simply skip the sugar and follow the rest of the recipe.
 Instead of a rice side, have with some salad.

 POT-in-POT Rice: How to Cook Butter Chicken and Saffron Rice in the same pot

 In this recipe, I cooked everything in one-pot, using the pot-in-pot technique in my electrical pressure cooker, Instant Pot.
 Since chicken and basmati rice have the same cook time (6 minutes on high pressure), it is a great combination to make in one-pot.
 Watch the video to see how easy this process is.

 I assemble the butter chicken in the main pot of Instant Pot.
 Then, I place a tall trivet and place the rice bowl on top of that.
 I pressure cook it for 6 minutes.
 After waiting for 10 minutes, I manually release the pressure.
 That's it!
 Butter Chicken is ready to be served over Saffron Rice!

 Accessories Needed for This Chicken and Rice Pot-in-Pot Recipe

 The base sauce that I make this recipe is vegetarian.
 So, you can easily switch the protein in this dish and make it vegetarian.
 You can add Paneer (Indian Cottage Cheese), extra-firm Tofu, mushrooms, or, a medley of veggies as well.
 Check out the recipe for a vegetarian favorite that I make with this sauce, Paneer Butter Masala, or, Paneer Makhani.

-- 2 tablespoons ginger-garlic paste (1 inch ginger, 6 cloves garlic, pulsed/grated)
+- 2 tablespoons ginger and garlic paste : 1 inch ginger, 6 cloves garlic, pulsed/grated

 - 1 teaspoon salt